Why Choose Cedars-Sinai Marina del Rey Hospital for Rectal Cancer Treatment?

 Lifestyle modifications such as eating a healthy, well- balanced diet and exercising regularly can be considered as protective factors.
 Adoption of these protective factors and avoidance of risk factors helps in decreasing the risk of developing rectal cancer to some extent.
 The preventive measures that may help in avoiding cancer progression include:

-For any questions, information or guidance related to rectal cancer, consult our specialty-trained, skilled colorectal surgeons at Marina Del Rey Hospital.
+For any questions, information or guidance related to rectal cancer, consult our specialty-trained, skilled colorectal surgeons at Cedars-Sinai Marina del Rey Hospital.